 Most of us know alcohol is a toxin, but how much does it really harm our bodies?

 Alcohol can lead to malnutrition from inadequate nutrient intake or by causing problems with storage, absorption, or metabolism of nutrients in the body.
+The nutrients most commonly affected by chronic alcohol use are Thiamine, vitamin B6, folate, and vitamin A.

 Keep reading for more information and to learn how Bridging the Gaps works with clients to treat these deficiencies.